UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

 Almost.
-The values in the 'AMOUNT' column we did not replace still have type text due to the way Pandas originally constructed the column.
+The values in the `AMOUNT` column we did not replace still have type text due to the way Pandas originally constructed the column.
 It is simplest to just convert the entire column to float.

 ~~~
 df.AMOUNT = df.AMOUNT.astype(float)